Přimda

 Přimda (Pfraumberg) is a town in Tachov District the Plzeň Region of the Czech Republic.
 It has about 1,600 inhabitants.
+The town is located in the Upper Palatinate Forest range.

-It is known for the ruin of the Přimda Castle, which is the second oldest castle in the country.
+Přimda is known for the ruin of the Přimda Castle, which is the second oldest castle in the Czech Republic, protected as a national cultural monument.

 Administrative division

 Přimda consists of nine municipal parts (in brackets population according to the 2021 census):